Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 This is an unofficial mod of Mars Horizon (2020 game).
 It unlocks additional deep space slots for long duration missions, freeing up slots for more missions to help maintain game pace.

 All old saves are compatible.
-New saves made with this mod will still work when mod is disabled.
+New saves made with this mod would still work without the mod.

 # Installation #